vishwaskalani/PlacementPrep/README.md

 # PlacementPrep

+## Some directory structure details :

+- The folder "ComputerScienceEssentials" contains some lecture notes of fundamental topics of cs useful for systems roles at quant firms.
+- The folder "cp_diff_algos" contains some essential but not commonly used algorithms.
+- The folder "cpp_prep" contains small code snippets which i prepared during my prep from "learncpp.com"
+- The folder "quant_prep" contains very important quant puzzles books.
+- The file in home directory "imp_questions.txt" contains list of important, standard and difficult dsa and cp problems i encountered.

 ## 18th October

 - It is midway in the placement processes.
 Today is 18th October and I think it would be good to log the mistakes and try to improve upon them.